ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ are lightweight threads that are designed to make concurrent applications both simpler and more scalable.
-Pre-existing Java threads were based on operating system threads, which proved insufficient to meet the demands of modern concurrency.
-Applications such as databases or web servers should serve millions of concurrent requests, but the Java runtime cannot efficiently handle more than a few thousand.
+Pre-existing Java threads were based on _operating system_ threads, which proved insufficient to meet the demands of modern concurrency.
+Applications such as web servers or databases should now serve millions of concurrent requests, but the Java virtual machine cannot efficiently handle more than a few thousand threads.
 If programmers continue to use threads as the unit of concurrency, they will severely limit the throughput of their applications.
-Alternatively, they can switch to various _asynchronous_ APIs ([futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md), [reactive streams](https://github.com/aliakh/demo-java-reactive-streams/blob/master/readme.md), etc.), which are more difficult to develop, debug, and understand, but do not block operating system threads and therefore provide much better performance.
+Alternatively, they can switch to various _asynchronous_ APIs (for example, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md) or reactive streams), which are more difficult to develop, but they do not block operating system threads and therefore provide much better performance.

-The main goal of virtual threads is to add user-space threads managed by the Java runtime, which would be used alongside the existing heavyweight, kernel-space threads managed by operating systems.
-Virtual threads are much more lightweight than kernel-mode threads in memory usage, and the overhead of context switching and blocking among them is close to zero.
-Programmers can create millions of virtual threads in a single JVM instance, and get better performance using much simpler _synchronous blocking_ code.
+The purpose of virtual threads is to add lightweight, user-space threads managed by the Java virtual machine, which would be used alongside the existing heavyweight, kernel-space threads managed by operating systems.
+Virtual threads are much more lightweight than kernel-mode threads in stack memory usage, and the overhead of context switching and blocking among them is negligible.
+Programmers can create millions of virtual threads in a Java virtual machine, and get better performance using much simpler _synchronous blocking_ code.

 <sub>Virtual threads were added in Java 19 as a preview feature and released in Java 21.</sub>

 ## Platform threads and virtual threads

-A _thread of execution_ is the smallest unit of processing that can be scheduled that runs concurrently with other such units.
-A Java virtual machine uses the _Thread_ class to manage threads.
+A thread in a Java virtual machine is a _thread of execution_ in a program, that is the smallest unit of processing that can be scheduled that runs concurrently with other such units.
+A thread has a program counter, JVM stack and native stack.
+The _Thread_ class is a facade to manage _threads of execution_ in the Java virtual machine, it has fields, methods and constructors.
 There are two kinds of threads, platform threads and virtual threads.

-_Platform threads_ are mapped one-to-one to kernel-mode threads scheduled by the operating system, for their entire lifetime.
-The number of available platform threads is limited to the number of operating system threads.
+_Platform threads_ are mapped one-to-one to kernel-mode threads scheduled by the operating system for their entire lifetime.
+So, the number of available platform threads is limited to the number of operating system threads.
+Platform threads will usually have a large stack and other resources that are maintained by the operating system.
 A typical Java virtual machine may support no more than a few thousands of virtual threads.

+When an operating system creates a thread, it allocates a _stack segment_, a continuous amount of memory in the virtual address space of the process.
+For Java virtual machine processes running on Linux x64 the default stack size is 1 MB, so 1,000 threads require 1 GB of stack space.
+The possible number of platform threads the operation system can create is limited largely due to the stack space requirements.
+This bottleneck is not specific for Java virtual machines, it comes from the operation system and all programming environments are affected.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of limited resources.

 _Virtual threads_ are user-mode threads scheduled by the Java virtual machine rather than the operating system.
 Virtual threads are mapped many-to-many to kernel-mode threads scheduled by the operating system.
+Virtual threads will typically require few resources and a single Java virtual machine may support millions of virtual threads.
 A Java virtual machine may support millions of virtual threads.

+Virtual threads use Java virtual machine heap to allocate stack.
+This removes the bottleneck caused by _stack segment_ reservation in the operating system.
+The stack size of virtual threads is much smaller than for platform threads.
+Thus, the number of virtual threads does not depend more on the limitations of the operating system

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.

 Many virtual threads employ a few platform threads used as _carrier threads_.
+Those carrier threads belong to a thread pool, specifically a dedicated _ForkJoinPool_ executor.
 When the Java runtime schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
 When the virtual thread performs a blocking I/O operation or locking, the virtual thread can _unmount_ from its carrier thread.
 When the carrier thread is free, the Java runtime scheduler can mount a different virtual thread on it.

-<sub>Virtual threads have no access to their carrier threads.</sub>
+Virtual threads have no access to their carrier threads.

 A virtual thread cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
+Pinning does not make an application incorrect, but frequent and long-lived pinning might hinder its scalability.
 A virtual thread is pinned in the following situations:

 * the virtual thread runs code inside a _synchronized_ block or method
 * the virtual thread runs a _native method_ or a _foreign function_

-Pinning does not make an application incorrect, but frequent and long-lived pinning might hinder its scalability.

 ## How to use virtual threads

 The _Thread_ class has public constructors and the inner _Thread.Builder_ interface to create threads.
 For backward compatibility, the public constructors of the _Thread_ class can create only platform threads.
-Virtual threads are instances of the non-public class _VirtualThread_ which cannot be instantiated directly.
+Virtual threads are instances of the nonpublic class _VirtualThread_ which cannot be instantiated directly.
 So to create virtual threads you should use a builder with the _Thread.Builder.OfVirtual_ subinterface.
 To create platform threads you should use a similar builder with the _Thread.Builder.OfPlatform_ subinterface.
 These builders are returned from static factory methods _Thread.ofVirtual()_ and _Thread.ofPlatform()_ respectively.

 ![thread class diagram](/images/thread_class_diagram.png)